bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+* In adaptive sites, there still lacks some accommodation for many devices; and in responsive sites, all features from  adaptive and fluid layouts are used throughout the whole site to accommodate many devices with a better experience as screen sizes change.

 2. Describe what it means to be mobile first vs desktop first.

+* It means you design and code your site for the mobile phone first in mind, and then grow your layout as needed for larger size devices.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+* It makes rem to pixel conversion easier, i.e. 1 rem = 10 px.

 4. How would you describe preprocessing to someone new to CSS?

+* Preprocessing is a way to make writing and organizing your CSS a bit easier as, for example, it lets you use reusable variables and functions throughout your CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+* My favorite concept in preprocessing is the ability to nest selectors.
+In the beginning, one of the most challenging concept is figuring out when to best use mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.